Prisma vs DrizzleComparisonSchema-first abstractions vs SQL-close type safety: the TypeScript ORM debate

 - You value mature, battle-tested migrations and a large community

-- You need Prisma Studio — the visual database browser is genuinely useful
+- You need Prisma Studio, and the visual database browser is genuinely useful

 Choose Drizzle when: